-Montclair Place District's street network interconnects the retail and open space destinations and provides dynamic pedestrian experiences.
-The objectives of the streetscape design is to provide a comfortable, rich pedestrian experience with shade trees and planted edges in the public right of way and to increase environmental performance with low impact development strategies that absorb and clean urban runoff.
+The street network interconnects the Montclair District's retail, office, residential, and open space offerings, while providing a dynamic pedestrian experiences.
+The objectives of the streetscape design is to provide a comfortable, rich, pedestrian experience with shade trees and planted edges in the public right of way and to increase environmental performance with low impact development strategies that absorb and clean urban runoff.

-The Street Tree Master Plan (see Figure 4-2) locates specific tree species amongst the public realm's street network, open spaces and greenways.
-Tree species are chosen for each type of thoroughfare and open spaces to support its unique aesthetic character, spatial quality, and environmental value.
+The Street Tree Master Plan (see Figure 4-2) locates specific tree species amongst the public realm's street network, open spaces, and greenways.
+Tree species are chosen for each type of thoroughfare and open space to support its unique aesthetic character, spatial quality, and environmental value.
 Tree selection considerations included the tree's shape, color, seasonal change, scent, size at maturity, drought tolerance, and resilience.

 The numerous qualitative benefits from selecting a diverse street tree palette include shade for pedestrians walking along the sidewalk, a visual rhythm to reduce driving speeds along vehicular streets, and overall balance of the built environment.
-A street tree's environmental benefits include cooling the immediate area, local air quality improvement through carbon sequestration, and stormwater management which contribute toward pedestrian friendly urban character of Montclair.
+A street tree's environmental benefits include cooling the immediate area, improving local air quality through carbon sequestration, and managing stormwater, all of which contribute towards the pedestrian-friendly urban character of Montclair.